absoluteappsec/blog/_posts/2022-02-20-absolute-appsec-method-for-secure-code-review.md

 {:refdef: style="text-align: center;"}
 <iframe src='https://www.youtube-nocookie.com/embed/f6UOBCJ9pjw' frameborder='0' width='640' height='480' allowfullscreen></iframe>
 {: refdef}

+Ken's walkthrough illustrates how to organize a secure-code review by: information gathering for relatively unknown Django application; digging through source files to tease out promising testing avenues; and overall prioritizing routes for review by sketching out source-to-sink data flows: that is from user input to application handling and storage.

 In the course, we provide [template materials](https://github.com/zactly/handouts) that can organize students' ideas about what expected application behaviors and routes could be.
 But the template is intentionally the most rudimentary form of a skeleton.
 It gets fleshed out by the checklists you create during information gathering, which is further developed by the circle-k framework (because no matter where your code review goes, you end up back here).